For local resources,

-Veterans from Pennsylvania, with a passion for flying, know they can soar into the wild blue yonder with extended benefits through the GI Bill 2.0 as part of the Post-9/11 Veterans Educational Assistance Improvements Act of 2010.
-Previously vocational and flight-related training in Pennsylvania was not covered, but such training is covered as of October 1, 2011.
+Veterans, with a passion for flying, know they can soar into the wild blue yonder with extended benefits through the GI Bill 2.0 as part of the Post 911 Veterans Educational Assistance Improvements Act of 2010.
+Previously, vocational and VA approved flight schools in Pennsylvania were not covered, but as of October 1, 2011, such training is covered.

-Call Aviation Schools Online and let our experts help you figure out what schools are VA approved near Pennsylvania, and what schools are not.
-If you are veteran living in Pennsylvania let us help you to find the information you need about your VA benefits eligibility.
+Call Aviation Schools Online and let our experts help you figure out what schools in Pennsylvania are VA approved, and what schools are not.
+If you are veteran living in Pennsylvania, let us help you to find the information you need about your VA benefits eligibility.

 - Private Pilot (Part 141, Part 61)